-Taiwan‘s night markets (夜市, yeshi, pronounced “yeah she”) are popular with locals and tourists alike, and you should definitely try to visit at least one while you’re there.
+Taiwan‘s night markets (夜市, yeshi, pronounced like “yeah she”) are popular with locals and tourists alike, and you should definitely try to visit at least one while you’re there.
 Every night market is a good place to sample lots of different Taiwanese dishes and street snacks, many of them also have clothes stalls, souvenirs, handicrafts and so on, and they also usually offer up some good photo opportunities.

-This is a list of every Taipei night market I visited, in roughly the order in which I’d recommend them as part of your visit to the city; it’s by no means an exhaustive list of every single Taipei night market (including New Taipei, there are a lot!), but I’ve covered all the most famous ones plus a few more obscure local ones (as well as one more in Kaohsiung, at the bottom of the page).
+This is a list of every Taipei night market I’ve visited, in roughly the order in which I’d recommend them as part of your visit to the city; it’s by no means an exhaustive list of every single Taipei night market (including New Taipei, there are a lot!) but I’ve covered all the most famous ones plus a few more local ones (as well as one more in Kaohsiung, at the bottom of the page).

 (For recommendations according to your specific interests, see the bottom of the post)

 Shilin Night Market (士林夜市, Shilin Yeshi)

 Shilin is the granddaddy of them all; a sprawling warren of alleyways, jam-packed with stalls and people, the place is huge and it sells pretty much everything you might want to buy, and it has plenty of massage shops and traditional Chinese remedies (such as ear candling, which looks a complete con to me).
 There are also lots of fairground-type games you can play to win prizes – we had a bit of fun chucking darts at balloons and won a few pieces of tat.
 The food I’ve had at Shilin probably isn’t the best among these markets, and a touch pricier, but for the sheer size of the place it’s the one you should visit if you only have time for a single Taipei night market.
 If you don’t like crowds however, avoid Shilin (and Raohe) and try Shuangcheng, Ningxia, or Tonghua instead.
 Shilin night market is located in northern Taipei between Jiantan (劍潭) and Shilin stations on MRT line 2 (the red line); Jiantan is the more convenient of the two.

 Raohe Street Tourist Night Market (饒河街觀光夜市, Raohejie Guanguang Yeshi)